cyberxpertme/Automated-Regulatory-Compliance-Mapping-System/README.md

 - What CORS is and why browsers enforce it

 ---
+## 🧪 Demo Workflow

+User uploads compliance framework or policy document NLP engine extracts regulatory clauses and keywords Mapping engine analyzes framework relationships Confidence scores are generated for mappings Compliance analytics are visualized in the dashboard RBAC-enabled users can review governance insights

+---
 ### ✅ Phase 7 — Docker Deployment
 **Status:** ✅ Done